-Services that are covered for you What you must pay when you get these services In-Network Smoking and tobacco use cessation (counseling to stop smoking or tobacco use) No prior authorization required.
-If you use tobacco, but do not have signs or symptoms of tobacco-related disease: We cover two counseling quit attempts within a 12-month period as a preventive service with no cost to you.
+What you must pay when you get these services In-Network Services that are covered for you There is no coinsurance Smoking and tobacco use cessation (counseling to or copay for the stop smoking or tobacco use) Medicare-covered No prior authorization required.
+If you use tobacco, but do smoking and tobacco not have signs or symptoms of tobacco-related disease: use cessation preventive We cover two counseling guit attempts within a 12-month benefits period as a preventive service with no cost to you.
 Each counseling attempt includes up to four face-to-face visits.
 If you use tobacco and have been diagnosed with a tobacco-related disease or are taking medicine that may be affected by tobacco: We cover cessation counseling services.
 We cover two counseling quit attempts within a 12-month period, however, you will pay the applicable cost sharing.
-Each counseling attempt includes up to four face- to-face visits.
-There is no coinsurance or copay for the Medicare-covered smoking and tobacco use cessation preventive benefits.
-Supervised Exercise Therapy (SET) \$30 copay per visit No prior authorization required.
+Each counseling attempt includes up to four faceto-face visits.
+Supervised Exercise Therapy (SET) \$25 copay per visit No prior authorization required.
 SET is covered for members who have symptomatic peripheral artery disease (PAD).
 Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
-The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
+The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care